crossplane-contrib/provider-mongodbatlas/.github/ISSUE_TEMPLATE/feature_request.md

 implement it sensibly.
 --->

-### How could Template Provider help solve your problem?
+### How could MongoDBAtlas Provider help solve your problem?
 <!--
-Let us know how you think Template Provider could help with your use case.
+Let us know how you think MongoDBAtlas Provider could help with your use case.
 -->